St Clears A.F.C.

 St Clears A.F.C. are a Welsh football club from the town of St Clears, Carmarthenshire in the southwest of Wales.
-They currently play in the Pembrokeshire League Division One.
+They currently play in the Pembrokeshire League Division Three.

 History

 The present club was reformed in 1965 and entered the Pembrokeshire League.
 They won the third division championship in their first season before winning the second division in their second season.
 They followed this up with a third back-to-back championship in 1967–68 becoming Division One champions for the first, and only time to date.